Towards Aligned Data Removal via Twin Machine Unlearning: Evaluation

 \subsection{Experimental setting}

-\textbf{Datasets \& Models.} We evaluate our approach using two public image classification datasets, \emph{i.e.}, CIFAR-10 and CIFAR-100 \cite{krizhevsky2009learning} and VGGFaces2~\cite{cao2018vggface2}.
-CIFAR-10 comprises 10 classes, and we perform data removal evaluations for each class independently.
-For CIFAR-100, we randomly select 10 out of 100 classes for evaluation due to space constraints (the class names are listed in Table.2).
-Since we emphasize on forgetting only \textbf{a subset} of one class, we randomly select $100$ images as $D_f$.
-For VGGFaces2, we randomly select 10 out of 100 celebrities and then randomly choose $50$ facial images to comprise $D_f$.
+\textbf{Datasets \& Models.} We evaluate our approach using three public image datasets: CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning} and VGGFaces2~\cite{cao2018vggface2}.
+CIFAR-10 comprises 10 classes, and we perform data forgetting evaluations for each class independently.
+For CIFAR-100, we randomly select 17 out of 100 classes for evaluation due to space constraints.
+Since we emphasize on forgetting only a subset of one class, we randomly select $100$ images as $D_f$.
+For VGGFaces2, we randomly select 10 out of 100 celebrities as the forgetting class, and then randomly choose $50$ facial images to comprise $D_f$ for each forgetting class.

-Three common deep neural networks for image classification are employed for evaluation: ResNet-18 \cite{he2016deep}, AllCNN \cite{springenberg2014striving}, and Vision Transformer~\cite{lee2021vision}.
+Three common image classification neural networks are employed for evaluation: ResNet-18 \cite{he2016deep}, AllCNN \cite{springenberg2014striving}, and Vision Transformer~\cite{lee2021vision}.
 The original models are trained for $200$ epochs using Stochastic Gradient Descent (SGD) optimizer with a momentum of $0.9$, weight decay of $5e-4$, and an initial learning rate of 0.01.
 The learning rate is divided by 10 after $100$ and $150$ epochs.

-\textbf{Baseline Methods.} We compare our approach against four machine unlearning methods.
-1) \emph{Negative Gradient} \cite{golatkar2020eternal}: fine-tune the original model on $D$ by increasing the loss for samples in $D_f$, which is the common surrogate objective adopted by most unlearning methods.
-2) \emph{Fine-tuning}: fine-tune the model on $D_r$ using a slightly large learning rate.
+\textbf{Baseline Methods.} We compare our approach against four machine unlearning methods: (1)\emph{ Negative Gradient} \cite{golatkar2020eternal}: fine-tune the original model on $D$ by increasing the loss for samples in $D_f$, which is the common surrogate objective adopted by most unlearning methods.
+(2)\emph{ Fine-tuning}: fine-tune the model on $D_r$ using a slightly large learning rate.
 This is analogous to catastrophic forgetting, as fine-tuning without $D_f$ may cause the model to forget $D_f$.
-3) \emph{Random Labeling} \cite{graves2021amnesiac}: fine-tune the model on $D$ by assigning random labels to samples in $D_f$, causing those samples to receive a random gradient.
-4) \emph{Bad Teacher} \cite{chundawat2023can}: it explores the utility of competent and incompetent teachers in a student-teacher framework to induce forgetfulness.
-Note that this work is closely related to our approach since it also emphasizes alignments in data removal.
+(3)\emph{ Random Labeling} \cite{graves2021amnesiac}: fine-tune the model on $D$ by assigning random labels to samples in $D_f$, causing those samples to receive a random gradient.
+(4)\emph{ Bad Teacher} \cite{chundawat2023can}: it explores the utility of competent and incompetent teachers in a student-teacher framework to induce forgetfulness.
+Note that this work is closely related to our approach since it also emphasizes alignments in data forgetting.